KousikBhowmik/KousikBhowmik/README.md

           🧑‍💻.
 I specialize in JavaScript, building dynamic and scalable web applications.
-I am currently pursuing a Bachelor of Computer Applications (BCA 4 year) and exploring advanced technologies like Next.js, GraphQL, and Firebase.
+I am currently pursuing a Bachelor of Computer Applications (BCA 4 year) and exploring advanced technologies like Next.js, GraphQL, and Kafka.
 My goal is to create efficient and user friendly software solutions.
 I love solving problems, learning new technologies, and improving my development skills.
-When I’m not coding, I enjoy football, especially FC Barcelona! ⚽🚀 I also have a keen interest in computer science, physics, and space related topics.
+When I’m not coding, I enjoy football, especially FC Barcelona! ⚽🚀 I also have a keen interest in computer science, Ai, and space related topics.
         </p>
       </div>
       <img height="20" />